 What must I do to comply with the law?

-From 21 May 2004 anyone who owns, manages or has responsibilities for a commercial premises which may contain asbestos will have either:
+Anyone who owns, manages or has responsibilities for a commercial premises which may contain asbestos will have either:

 You should start work now on managing the risks from asbestos.